GLOBAL MARKETS-Dollar slides to 17-month low vs yen as stocks, oil fall

 * Eagle Bancorp, Inc. announces record earnings representing a 16% increase for the full year 2016 and a 15% increase in net income for the fourth quarter 2016

-(Updates with New York market movements, changes dateline, byline, adds quote, updates details)

-* Dollar falls more than 1 pct vs yen as stocks and oil slide
+* Yen falls 0.8 pct vs yen as stocks and oil slide

 * European shares led lower by German factory orders slide